fdcarazo/TG_ML/README.md

-# Predict the yield of thermogravimetric using deep learning models.
+# Machine learning model for the prediction of total yield of biochar derived from agricultural biomass by pyrolysis.